x-cmd/cve/README.md

-# The 10 newest CVEs
+# CVE Insights for AI Builders

 <!-- cve-data-as-of:START -->
 **Data as of: 2026-09-13** _(refreshed daily from upstream cvelistV5 — pull this page tomorrow and the rankings will have moved)._